 ALAN WATTS AND PERIPHERAL VISION

-Alan Watts only considered peripheral vision objectively, from a focused perspective and understanding of life.
-He uses it as an analogy.
-Astounding how close he gets to describing it, especially its quality of "nongraspingness", without ever actually using it.
+In The Way of Zen, Watts only considered peripheral vision objectively and intellectually, He uses it as an analogy for expanded consciousness.
+It is astounding how close he gets to describing it, without ever actually using it.

 Originally published: New York: Pantheon, 1957.